-My understanding of RTO’s is that they provide vocational level courses and qualifications to job seekers.
-Helping them find pathways to employment or to provide qualifications for people in employment to perform certain roles.
+My understanding of RTO’s is that they provide vocational level courses and qualifications to job seekers, helping them find pathways to employment or to provide qualifications for people in employment.
 To become an RTO you need to pass a long and rigorous assessment process (up to 9 months and costing over $50,000).
-Ensuring you have met the rigorous requirements of the Australia Skill Quality Authority (ASQA), the national regulator for vocational education and training.
+This process ensures you have met the rigorous requirements of the Australia Skill Quality Authority (ASQA), the national regulator for vocational education and training.

 The education provider seeking to become a Registered Training Organisation will have their course material (either purchased or developed in house) mapped to the learning outcomes of a diploma level ASQA accreditation.
 The benefit for the RTO is that their courses now come stamped with a nationally recognised accreditation.
 Therefore, the student is able to access government loans to fund the tuition fees for their course.

 The system as described seems sound and fairly provides education, pathways and government assistance for those students who fall outside of tertiary education system.

 Course fee inflation – RTO accreditation has seen fees increase up to 400% for the same course provided pre RTO accreditation in some cases.
 Students are not price sensitive to their tuition fees.
 Especially since their course is being funded as a loan.
 We want to keep our courses as the best value.

 Sales focused RTO’s – unscrupulous RTOs selling to government funded students courses they are not suited to and with the student at times unaware that they will be left carrying a debt.

 Candidates reliance on diplomas instead of achievements – job candidates listing diploma courses that everyone seems to have as opposed to achievements and initiatives (either workplace or extra circular) that employers value.